PollyWorld

-PollyWorld is a 2006 animated comedy film from Universal Studios, based on the Polly Pocket toy franchise.
+PollyWorld is a 2006 American animated comedy film from Universal Studios, based on the Polly Pocket toy franchise.
 It is the third Polly Pocket movie (preceded by Lunar Eclipse and 2 Cool at the Pocket Plaza) and the only feature-length film in the series.
 The movie aired on Nickelodeon in the United States on November 12, 2006, and later Cartoon Network in Latin America.
 It was released on DVD the following week.

 Synopsis

 Polly Pocket and her four friends get to be part of their favorite game show, “Roll Like That,” which puts teams of five through several challenges to win money for the charity of their choice.

 As the challenges begin, however, Polly learns that her father is engaged to a woman named Lorelai, who secretly wants to get Polly out of the way.
 Polly and her friends also have to try to get past the scheming Beth, who teams up with Lorelai to get Polly sent to boarding school.

 Faced with the prospect of losing everything she loves: her friends, family, and home, Polly decides to make this weekend the best ever.